Skip to content

 A Hard Disk Drive (HDD) is a traditional storage device used in computers to store the operating system, applications, and personal files.
 HDDs store data on spinning magnetic disks called platters.
 A mechanical arm with a read/write head moves across these platters to locate and access data.

-• When the platters spin (usually 5400 RPM or 7200 RPM), the read/write head positions itself to the exact location to read or write information.
+• When the platters spin (usually at 5400 or 7200 RPM), the read/write head positions itself to the exact location to read or write data.

-• Because the entire process depends on moving parts, HDDs are slower, generate more heat, and are more prone to failure over time.
+• Because HDDs rely on moving parts, they are slower, generate more heat, and are more prone to mechanical failure over time.

 • HDDs are commonly used in servers, data centers, and backup systems where high capacity and cost efficiency are prioritized over speed.